Don't Look Back (video game): Gameplay

 The game is an interpretation of the Orpheus and Eurydice legend with stylized graphics resembling those produced by the Atari 2600 game console.

 Players control a man who begins the game standing at the grave of his lover.
 After finding a handgun, he descends into the underworld to find the spirit of the deceased and lead her back out to safety.
-Players have infinite chances to repeat each of the game's screens; also the screen must be replayed if the player makes contact with an enemy or hazard, and also if the player turns the man to face his lover once she has been rescued.
+Players have infinite chances to repeat each of the game's screens; the screen must be replayed if the player makes contact with an enemy or hazard, and also if the player turns the man to face his lover once she has been rescued.
 Play consists of crossing lava pits by jumping across platforms, circumnavigating other hazards, fending off enemies such as spiders and bats, and defeating bosses.
 After safely leading the spirit out of the underworld, the player reaches the gravestone where the game started, to encounter the man still stood at the grave.
 Both the player character and the spirit disappear, leaving the other figure standing alone at the grave.
 The journey is a fantasy; once completed the player is confronted by the reality of the figure silently grieving.